matthewcook333/AnimatedArt-notebook/November 23.md

 1.25 hours continuing to debug and coding views

 1.5 hours with more debugging Interface Builder, simplifying design to work better for prototyping, and coding animations stuff.

+1 hour working on path animation, which semi-works now!

 ## Post-critique summary